hasanansari/pulsecheck/README.md

 ## Testing the up/down detection

-This is the part the assignment specifically asks to be reproducible, so here's the exact sequence.
+This is the part worth being able to reproduce reliably, so here's the exact sequence.

 1. Bring the stack up with `docker compose up`.
 2. Open http://localhost:3000.